srvidales/a-web-dev-portfolio/README.md

 - [Contributing](#contributing)

 ## About
-The purpose of this challenge is to familiarize the student with the HTML and advanced CSS by creating a portfolio which can be used to showcase work done.
+The purpose of this challenge is to familiarize the student with HTML and advanced CSS by creating a portfolio which can be used to showcase work done.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.